tinkerbell/tinkerbell.org/content/terms/contributor-guide/_index.md

 ## License

-By contributing, you agree that your contributions will be licensed under its Apache License, adhere to the Developer Certificate of Origin, and adhere to our code of condense.
+By contributing, you agree that your contributions will be licensed under its Apache License, adhere to the Developer Certificate of Origin, and adhere to our code of conduct.